afraenkel/DSC180A-DS-Methodology/assignments/methodology-assignment-1.md

    and save the output as a string in the `server.json` with key `"jump-box-info"`.

-2. On the jump-box server, run the command `echo ~` and saave the output as a string in the `server.json` with key `"home-directory"`.
+2. On the jump-box server, run the command `echo ~` and save the output as a string in the `server.json` with key `"home-directory"`.

+3. Use the git command-line to clone the [methodology repository](https://github.com/afraenkel/DSC180A-DS-Methodology) into your home directory.
+As you work on your own projects, you will move code between your laptop and the remote server via GitHub.
+That way, you can seamlessly develop code on your laptop on smaller files and do larger processing on the server.
+(This step requires nothing to turn in).

 3. Launch a container using the script `launch-scipy-ml.sh` and run the command `uname -a`.
 Save the output as a string in the `server.json` with key